SeriousOldMan/Simulator-Controller/Docs/Overview.md

   - [Strategy Workbench](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Strategy-Workbench)

     This sophisticated application allows you to develop and simulate strategies for any type of race, ranging from a 30 minute, solo sprint race with one required pitstop up to full-weekend endurance races with multiple drivers.
 The strategy simulation is data-based and can even handle weather forecasts.
-A developed strategy can be handed over to the [Virtuak Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist), which then will keep track of the strategy during the race.
+A developed strategy can be handed over to the [AI Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Strategist), which then will keep track of the strategy during the race.

   - [Team Center](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Center)